andrewsmhay/VicRail/README.md

 Rail and a stable hand were involved in nursing the index case, and both fell ill with an influenza-like illness within one week of the first horse’s death.
 The stable hand recovered while Mr Rail died of respiratory and renal failure.

-The script, named in his honor, is used to easily send the cryptographic chechsum of a suspected compromised file to Virus Total for comparison with other reported cases of known malware.
+The script, named in his honor, is used to easily send the cryptographic checksum of a suspected compromised file to Virus Total for comparison with other reported cases of known malware.

 ###Requirements

 The following Ruby Gems are required:
 <ul>
 <li>ruby</li>
 <li>json</li>
 <li>rest-client</li>
 </ul>

 You also require a free public api key from <a href="http://www.virustotal.com" target="_blank">virustotal.com</a> that will allow you to compare the hash values of your suspect files against the Virus Total database.